ncrawforth/VT2040-font/README.md

 ## To-do

 * Export as a C header file.
-* Create mappings from Unicode and DEC character sets.
+* Create mappings from Unicode and DEC special graphics character sets.